During the beginning of the holiday season, one of the best ways to slow down with your family is with a meal and a movie.

 I love how it documents both women’s stories about life, love, and food.
 It's a true story and the first movie to be based on a blog.
-Watch it here on Amazon Prime.
+Available for rent on Amazon Prime.

 I had to include one of my favorite Disney movies about a rat named Remy, who dreams of becoming a chef, despite being a rodent.
-His family doesn’t understand his passion, but when he is separated from them and ends up in Paris, he decides to take up the motto of the late chef Gusteau “anyone can cook.”
+His family doesn’t understand his passion, but when he's separated from them and ends up in Paris, he decides to take up the motto of the late Chef Gusteau: “Anyone can cook.”
 He makes some (human) friends along the way and even manages to persuade his begrudging father to appreciate the artistry of fine dining.

 I always admire the way Disney-Pixar manages to whip up a piece of art that will inspire you to follow your dreams and provide you with a belly full of laughs along the way.
-Watch it here on Disney Plus.
+Available on Disney+.